SOMYYA1/MACHINE-LEARNING/README.md

 Polynomial regression, like linear regression, uses the relationship between the variables x and y to find the best way to draw a line through the data points.

 ### Decision Tree
 Decision Trees are a type of Supervised Machine Learning (that is you explain what the input is and what the corresponding output is in the training data) where the data is continuously split according to a certain parameter.
 The tree can be explained by two entities, namely decision nodes and leaves.
 The leaves are the decisions or the final outcomes.
 And the decision nodes are where the data is split.

 Classification trees (Yes/No types)
-What we have seen above is an example of classification tree, where the outcome was a variable like ‘fit’ or ‘unfit’.
-Here the decision variable is Categorical.
+The decision variable is Categorical.

 Regression trees (Continuous data types)
 The decision or the outcome variable is Continuous, e.g. a number like 123.

 ### Clustering
 Unsupervised learning is a machine learning technique in which models are not supervised using training dataset.
-Instead, models itself find the hidden patterns and insights from the given data.
-It can be compared to learning which takes place in the human brain while learning new things.
 The goal of unsupervised learning is to find the underlying structure of dataset, group that data according to similarities, and represent that dataset in a compressed format.

 ### K-Mean Clustering
 One of the most used clustering algorithm is k-means.
 It allows to group the data according to the existing similarities among them in k clusters, given as input to the algorithm.
 I’ll start with a simple example.
-Let’s imagine we have 5 objects (say 5 people) and for each of them we know two features (height and weight).
-We want to group them into k=2 clusters.